 Tips for Investing

 - Like every strategy, balancing an aggressive approach against conservative investments is a judgment call.
 You can use the help of a financial advisor to figure out the right balance for your portfolio.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - While we wrote this article, the S&P 500 was in the middle of a significant dip.
 That’s not always a problem for investors.
 In fact, it can be a very significant opportunity.
 Read our article on buying the dip to learn more.